 Introduction to Emotional Intelligence at Workplace

-Emotional Intelligence, Emotional Leadership, Emotional Quotient, and Emotional Intelligence Quotient are all defined as the competence of an individual to recognize, perceive, comprehend and conduct their own feeling and use emotional information to analyze one’s Emotional Intelligence at the Workplace towards the destined goal.
-Emotional intelligence at work aims to enable the employees to differentiate between emotions when we empathize with our coworkers and when we have deep conversations about our relationships with our significant other.
+Emotional Intelligence, Emotional Leadership, Emotional Quotient, and Emotional Intelligence Quotient are defined as an individual’s competence to recognize, perceive, comprehend, and conduct their feelings and use emotional information to analyze one’s Emotional Intelligence at the workplace towards the destined goal.
+Emotional intelligence enables employees to differentiate between emotions when they empathize with their coworkers and have deep conversations about their relationships with their significant other.
 It allows us to communicate with others and lead a more well-balanced and happy life.
-It not only allows the employees to connect with other fellow workers but also it helps the organization to present a clear picture of the fitment of the individual irrespective of their qualification.
-In this piece, we will be discussing emotional intelligence, its principles, importance, benefits, usage and cultivating it at the workplace.
+It not only allows the employees to connect with fellow workers but also helps the organization present a clear picture of the fitment of the individual irrespective of their qualifications.
+This piece will discuss emotional intelligence, its principles, importance, benefits, usage, and workplace cultivation.

 Principles of Emotional Intelligence

-There are five pillars of Emotional Intelligence, and; on these pillars, a person can be evaluated at the time of hiring.
+There are five pillars of Emotional Intelligence; on these pillars, a person can be evaluated when hiring.

-- Self-Regulation: Defined as “the ability to regulate one’s emotion”.
-If a person manages their emotion and expresses it properly and tactfully, then they are less likely for an emotional outburst.
+- Self-Regulation: Defined as “the ability to regulate one’s emotion.”
+If a person manages their emotion and expresses it appropriately and tactfully, then they are less likely for an emotional outburst.

-- Empathy: Defined as “the ability to connect with the emotions of other people”.
-This does not mean showing sympathy or any sort of agreement to their behavior; it’s just that you can understand a thing from their perspective on a more professional front.
+- Empathy: Defined as “the ability to connect with the emotions of other people.”
+This does not mean showing sympathy or any sort of agreement with their behavior; it’s just that you can understand a thing from their perspective on a more professional front.

-Emotional Intelligence is equally important for employees, managers and organizational leaders to work towards the goal of the organization and meet the needs of the workers.
+Emotional intelligence is equally essential for employees, managers, and organizational leaders to work toward the organization’s goal and meet the workers’ needs.

 Benefits

-Emotional Intelligence is extremely important and beneficial for an organization.
-Here’s how a highly emotionally intelligent person can work effectively and efficiently towards the organization’s goal:
+Emotional intelligence is extremely important and beneficial for an organization.
+Here’s how a highly emotionally intelligent person can work effectively and efficiently toward the organization’s goal:

-- Team-Work & Office Environment: People with higher EQ communicate better in general, so they share ideas and are open to other’s ideas as well.
+- Team-Work & Office Environment: People with higher EQ generally communicate better, so they share ideas and are open to others’ ideas.
 Such employees are great team players and are more likely to be trusted with their ideas and inputs.
-They are respectful and thoughtful of their coworkers, and such a situation is an ideal situation for an employer and an employee to work.
-Such a work environment boosts the moral of the workers and, as a result, reflects in their performance.
+They are respectful and thoughtful of their coworkers, and such a situation is ideal for an employer and an employee.
+Such a work environment boosts the workers’ morale and, as a result, reflects in their performance.

-- Adapting to Changes: Change is the only constant, and this is the truth every organization should keep in mind for improvement.
-Every company undergoes some changes, and some employees do not welcome such changes openly as it is human nature to struggle with changes.
+- Adapting to Changes: Change is the only constant, which is the truth every organization should consider for improvement.
+Every company undergoes some changes, and some employees do not welcome such changes openly, as it is human nature to struggle with changes.

-However, emotionally intelligent employees embrace changes with open arms, adjust easily, and grow alongside the company.
+However, emotionally intelligent employees embrace changes with open arms, adjust quickly, and grow alongside the company.
 This trait always works in favor of the company’s growth.

-- Time Management: In any business, deadlines are something that can cause frustration and divide the management and employee.
-Here comes the role of time management, and employees with the trait of emotional intelligence can manage their time in a more efficient manner and maximize their productivity.
+- Time Management: In any business, deadlines can cause frustration and divide the management and employee.
+Here comes the role of time management, and employees with the trait of emotional intelligence can manage their time more efficiently and maximize their productivity.
 They know how to prioritize tasks and deliver in less time.

 Cultivate a Culture of Emotional Intelligence

-The key to a productive business is to strip off the preconceived notion about the management or a boss and set perception about how they are emotionally intelligent.
+The key to a productive business is to strip off the preconceived notion about the management or a boss and set perceptions about their emotional intelligence.
 Nowadays, employees look for respect and value and not a best friend in a boss.

-So, companies should practice emotional intelligence just as other technical and soft skills, where employees and managers can work together towards the perfection of their emotional intelligence.
+So, companies should practice emotional intelligence like other technical and soft skills, where employees and managers can work together to achieve their emotional intelligence.

 This can be performed by setting some goals such as below:

-- Identify emotional trigger points and discuss with teammates
+- Identify emotional trigger points and discuss them with teammates

 - Plan a get-together with coworkers